Rock Studies 2 Program

 - Transfer students must still earn a total of 42 credits in the Rock Studies 2 program, unless the criteria of general education completion is met as defined in the Board of Governors Policy 1999-01-A The Student Transfer Policy.

 All students at SRU must demonstrate computer competency through one of the following methods:

 - Equivalent transfer coursework or successfully complete one of the following courses at SRU:

 - Pass the SRU Computer Competency Exam - CPSC 099

-All students must demonstrate competency through MATH SAT or ACT scores.
+All students must demonstrate competency through MATH SAT or ACT scores, appropriate high school coursework, or the ALEKS placement test.
 If competency is not met, students must complete Beginning Algebra and complete 123 credits for graduation.

-- Students with at least 24 or more credits are exempt from University Seminar.
+- Students with at least 24 or more credits are exempt from Foundations of Academic Discovery.